IISc-Software-iGEM/bept/docs/auto.md

 The format of the `commands.txt` file should be as follows:

-- Each line should be in itself a command executable
+- Each line should be an executable command
 - The file paths should be correct w.r.t the current working directory

 You can interactively run each command one by one by adding the interactive flag `-i` to the command.